 Child Guidance & Behavior Policy

-The child behavior policy is in place to assure that there are uniform guidelines for behavior management within the HTSACC programs.
+The child behavior policy is to assure that there are guidelines for behavior management within the HTSACC programs.
 It is expected that all families enrolled understand the policy that the HTSACC program follows when dealing with matters regarding inappropriate behavior.
 It is the goal of the HTSACC staff to set appropriate limits for children to succeed within.
 Staff will give acknowledgement to children when they cooperate, share and participate.
 The staff will also encourage children to resolve their own conflicts using conflict resolution and will intercede when needed.

-When inappropriate behavior occurs and/or persists, HTSACC staff will help a child modify this behavior by talking with the child to help them understand why the behavior is inappropriate.
+When inappropriate behaviors occur, HTSACC staff will help a child modify her/his inappropriate behavior by talking with the child to help them understand why the behavior is inappropriate.
 They will also discuss the consequences of that behavior, as well as alternatives to use in the future.
-It is required that HTSACC staff report any inappropriate behaviors to the child’s family that results in physical or verbal harm to a child’s peers, staff or themselves.
+It is required that HTSACC staff report any inappropriate behaviors that results in physical or verbal harm to a child’s peers, staff or themselves.
 Parents/guardians will be notified of the behavior by one of the staff members.

-The Program Coordinator has the discretion to temporarily or permanently remove or suspend a child from the program if behavior problems persist or if immediate action is necessary.
-It is the discretion of the Group Leader if a child’s behavior requires that a family member pick up a child earlier than time of program closing.
+The Program Coordinator has the discretion to temporarily or permanently remove a child from the program if documented behavior problems persist or if immediate action is necessary.
+It is the discretion of the Site Leader if a child’s behavior requires that an authorized individual pick up a child earlier than time of program closing.
 If you are called to pick your child up early due to a behavioral issue, we expect you or one of your authorized adults to pick-up within 15 minutes of the call.